Liketodev3/study/readme.txt

 Enhancements:

+    *Task-73053-show all learners for group class.
+Change sections placements

 Bug Fixes:
     *Bug-#043538: Home Page Slider > On changing the home page slider, it is not being updated *Bug-#043486: Updated images path for about us content block